Home Car Shopping Buying a Used Car: Can You Get Service Records from a Dealer?

 Buying a Used Car: Can You Get Service Records from a Dealer?

 If you’re interested in buying a used car, you’re probably curious about its maintenance history.
-Was the previous owner obsessive about making sure every detail of the car was perfect?
-Or did an earlier driver neglect the maintenance and keep the car going as cheaply as possible?
-To find out, you might be tempted to call a dealer and ask for maintenance records, but this isn’t always as easy as it seems, as we explain below.
+Was the previous owner meticulous about keeping every aspect of the vehicle in top shape?
+Or did an earlier driver neglect basic maintenance to keep the car running as cheaply as possible?
+To find out, you might be tempted to contact a dealership to request maintenance records, but this isn’t always as easy as it seems.

 Do You Need Maintenance Records?